 Water works.
 As your baby grows, she puts more and more pressure on your bladder.
 Despite it being squashed flat, you should keep drinking water to stay hydrated.

 Get into position.
-It's time to go over your notes from childbirth class and think about which position you'll want to labor in.
-Some women prefer to stand through contractions, while some find that getting on their hands and knees helps.
+It's time to go over your notes from childbirth class and think about which labor positions you'd prefer.
+Some women want to stand through contractions, while some find that getting on their hands and knees helps.
 Others spend a lot of time in a rocking chair.
 It's helpful to practice the different positions now—you may not remember all your options when the big day comes.

 The safe ride home.
-You need to install a rear-facing seat so you can safely (and legally) transport your baby home from the hospital.
-Remember that only 5 percent of babies are born on their due date, so it's best to get this done well before the time.
+You need to install a rear-facing car seat so you can safely (and legally) transport your baby home from the hospital.
+Remember that only 5 percent of babies are born on their due date, so it's best to get this done well before that time.